glm729/mtdtag/README.md

 ### Add

 Additional data were gathered from KEGG Compound data, which were collected given the IDs provided in the KEGG List Compound operation.
-Recently, additional data were collected from HMDB and added to the entries that were found to have matching SMILES codes.
+Further data were collected from HMDB and added to the entries that were found to have matching SMILES codes.
+Recently, KEGG Reaction, Module, and Pathway data have been collected to enable visualising KEGG Pathways and Modules.

 ### Collect